 "We seek personable, responsible, and respectable men and women..."
 Yes, these are the people we seek to share our summer with and rely upon to help us achieve and maintain greatness as a travel destination.
 This is a personal business, each group that visits will likely seek to get to know a little about you.
 The biggest question, though they may never directly ask, is 'what kind of person could get to do this??'
-If you are recluse it may be a difficult experience, and at the same time, if you crave attention please remember your job remains helping Tiffany, Birch, and the rest of the team, not entertaining the guests.
+If you are recluse it may be a difficult experience, and at the same time, if you crave attention please remember your job remains helping Tiffany and Birch, not entertaining the guests.
 So, we encourage you to interact with the guests, but please remember it is MORE important to complete the tasks at hand on schedule.